+Hovind is also part of another truly unique project—Future Library, already award-winning though its much lauded Silent Room won’t open until 2019.
+It’s attracted the likes of Margaret Atwood, among others.
 Scottish artist Katie Paterson conceived of and launched the Future Library project in 2014, with plans to commission one unpublished book from a different author each year for 100 years, only to be published in 2114.
-Those stories will be printed on paper made from 1,000 trees planted in the forest just north of Oslo for this purpose.
-The books will be on display in the Silent Room when it opens, but you won’t be able to read them for so many decades.
+Those stories will then be printed on paper made from 1,000 trees planted in the forest just north of Oslo for this purpose.
+The books will be on display in the Silent Room when it opens, but you won’t be able to read them for a century.
 Most likely, none of us will be reading them at all.
 But hopefully, someone will.
 “It’s about hope.
-It’s about trust,” says Anne Beate Hovind, who oversees the project.
+It’s about trust,” Hovind says.

 Each year, the author travels to Oslo for a ceremony in the forest before sealing the stories away in the library.
-The first year featured Atwood; last year it was David Mitchell; “People cry.
-I cry every year,” Hovind says, adding that it’s all about taking time to reflect and trying to preserve and appreciate what we have—while we still have it.
-It all ties into climate change, she says.
+The first year featured Atwood; last year it was David Mitchell; and this June Icelandic author Sjón, perhaps best known for his work with Bjork, brought his work.
+“People cry.
+I cry every year,” Hovind says.